A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Model Description

 For convenience, the parameters are expressed as entries of the respective $m$-vectors $\bla$, $\bmu$, $\bxi$, $\bal$, $\bth$, and $\bq$.

 We next define the random variables that reflect the state of the system at time $t\ge 0$.
-Let

-Due to the fact that all of the time duration of the process are exponentially distributed, the Markov property holds.
+Let Due to the fact that all of the time durations of the process are exponentially distributed, the Markov property holds.
 Consequently, we may define the system as the Markov chain

 with the state space